udaan-iitt/editions/2023_Summer/chatgpt.md

 ![](Images/chatgpt_1.png)

 Not surprising, in the least.
-That brings a halt our quest for truth and transparency.
+That brings a halt to our quest for truth and transparency.

 Good shot, well tried, better luck next time.